blaix/advent/README.md

 self-documenting code using composable functions.

-To run the examples, after installing elm, run `elm reactor` from this directory.
+To run the examples, after installing elm, run `elm reactor` from this directory and navigate to `src/Main.elm`.

 or use [elm-live](https://github.com/wking-io/elm-live) if you want debug mode:
 `elm-live src/Main.elm -- --debug`